How the race to bottom for projected 2023 NBA draft No. 1 pick Victor Wembanyama is shaping up

 The Magic might not be winning a lot of games, but they are a fun team to watch with a starting lineup of 7-foot-2 Bol Bol, 6-11 Mo Wagner, 6-10 Banchero, 6-10 Franz Wagner and 6 -4 Markelle Fultz.
 Possibly adding 7-4 Wembanyama to this young team would be a dream scenario.
 The size and length would be unmatched in the Eastern Conference.

-The Magic are 1-9 in their last 10 outings and currently have six players out with injuries: Suggs (ankle), Gary Harris (hamstring), Chuma Okeke (knee), Mo Bamba (back), Wendell Carter Jr. (foot) and Jonathan Isaac (knee).
+The Magic are 1-10 in their past 11 outings and currently have six players out with injuries: Suggs (ankle), Gary Harris (hamstring), Chuma Okeke (knee), Mo Bamba (back), Wendell Carter Jr. (foot) and Jonathan Isaac (knee).

 Current record: 6-19